Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

 For the primordial inflaton potential $V(\phi)$ we choose a simple model of massive scalar field with quartic selfinteraction, Eq.(\ref{V m2phi2}).

-Now, following the prescription of the TMT procedure, we consider the equations of motion following from the primordial action (\ref{S-gr-infl}).
+Now, following the prescription of the TMT procedure described in Appendix A, we consider the equations of motion following from the primordial action (\ref{S-gr-infl}).
 Varying the action with respect to scalar functions $\varphi_{a}$ of which $\Upsilon$ is built we get